unspecifier/quizzler/src/markdown/nha-modules.md

 A billing and coding specialist is reviewing a remittance advice from a third-party payer that indicates $250 out of the $500 charge is a contractual adjustment.
 Which of the following actions should the specialist take?

-© Billthe patie

-INCORRECT

-it for the differenc
+- ❌ Bill the patient for the difference

 It is not appropriate to balance bill the patient based on the contract with the payer.

-© resubmit the
+- ❌ resubmit the

-INCORRECT < MyAnswer

 tional review